Salah856/System-Design/Design key value store.md

 If W + R > N, strong consistency is guaranteed (Usually N = 3, W = R = 2).
 If W + R <= N, strong consistency is not guaranteed.

+Depending on the requirement, we can tune the values of W, R, N to achieve the desired level of consistency.